-The following contribution to the already extensive body of knowledge associated with Lean Six Sigma endeavors to look at those areas where both Lean, the philosophy, and Six Sigma, the methodology, overlap to create a unique synergistic opportunity for warehouses and logistics firms to achieve cultural, procedural, or organizational change.
+The following contribution to the already extensive body of knowledge associated with Lean Six Sigma endeavors to look at those areas where both Lean, the philosophy, and Six Sigma, the methodology, overlap to create a uniquely synergistic opportunity for warehouses and logistics firms to achieve cultural, procedural, or organizational change.

 Then there’s procedural change and cultural change, neither of which even touch upon whether the need to improve ‘how things are done around here’ was anticipated or reactive and, in the case of the latter, likely the result of some new market entrant suddenly outperforming your current warehousing or logistics firm.